Kyle01/ai-agent-interviewer-test/readme.md

 # Project Description
 Text based interview chatbot using LLM to screen candidates and collect information for a possible nursing role.
+The deployed site can be found here: https://ai-agent-interviewer-test.vercel.app/

 # Technical Description
 * The frontend is made in NextJS and written in Typescript